Northern Norway: a trip you might not think is worth it but is

 Oh, and also: whales.

 Did we mention the whales?
-Yeah, you can see them too
+Yeah, you can see them in Northern Norway too

 Seeing a whale from the edge of a 100-passenger vessel is no meager experience, but there’s just something about seeing whales from the creaking deck of a historic, hundred-year-old sailboat that’s slightly worthier of a song – or a Herman Melville novel.